18F/tsp-uswds/README.md

 ## Users and stakeholders

-FRTIB serves over five million participants (current or former federal employees, or uniformed service members) as well as their beneficiaries.
+FRTIB serves over five million participants (current or former federal employees, and uniformed service members) as well as their beneficiaries.
 In the start of 2018, the agency began enrolling and transitioning thousands of uniformed service members into the TSP’s new “blended retirement” system, resulting in an estimate of hundreds of thousands of new users each year.

 FRTIB also coordinates with over 100 payroll offices in the federal government that oversee those employees.
 In addition to serving users through tsp.gov, FRTIB manages a large volume of phone calls (2.8-3 million in 2017) in its call centers, a number which is likely to increase as users will start retiring in larger amounts.